The zillion million ways to market your business

 But what about all the brilliant new ideas?
 I don’t want to get bored!

 Once you have these core strategies up and running then of course you are going to have ideas for other things to do!
 Great ideas even!

-These might be inspiration that bubbles up from your own inner wisdom, something you come across online, or something that someone else suggests to you and that you feel genuinely excited about.
+These might be inspired ideas that bubble up from your own inner wisdom, something you come across online, or something that someone suggests to you and that you feel genuinely excited about.